karrot-dev/35c3-foodsaving-talk/index.md

 # Karrot · Development

-- 1.5 main developers, over 45 contributors
+- 1.5 main developers, over 50 contributors
 - do-ocratic participation
 - users actively give feedback and help with setting priorities
 - unfunded
-- supported by saved food and various hackbases (&rarr; Kanthaus)
+- supported by saved food and hackbases (&rarr; Kanthaus)

 ???

 "how did we achieve it?"

+We are a small team, with a bit more than one main developer.

+We receive quite much attention, so far over 50 people contributed to Karrot

+We rely on do-ocratic participation.

+Our development is unfunded, but supported by saved food and hackbases like Kanthaus in Wurzen, close to Leipzig.
-no one except the developers and the users have a say on what should be done
+The advantage of this is that no one except the developers or the users have a say on what should be done.

 --

 ## In future

 - groups to spend some of their funds on Karrot
-- formalize cooperative structure for development and karrot.world
+- formalize co-operative structure
+- continue designing & coding!

 ???

+Our plans for the future are to acquire some funding through groups on Karrot.
+Because they are doing useful work, they are usually able to be funded by various grants around the world.
+They would give us some of their money to drive development forward.

+We want to formalize our co-operative structure, both for development and for running the main instance on karrot.world.
+That should make our participation and decision-making process more inviting to new people.

+And of course: continue designing & coding!

 ---